Quicklinks

 Election Worker Application

-You precinct presiding Judge will inform you of an upcoming in-person training schedule.
+You precinct presiding Judge is statutorily required to inform you of the upcoming in-person training schedule.
+However, this training is open to the public, free and anyone is welcome to attend.

 Texas Online Poll Worker Training